Skip to main content

 • Maintain the IWC’s whaling moratorium and push for stronger protections

-We also partner with the IWC and marine experts to address additional threats to whales, such as:
+We also work to garner support and build partnerships for other IWC initiatives that address additional threats to whales, such as:

 Key Whaling Facts